House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: optimarc, Shutterstock

 The best way to determine the type of wood you encounter is to pick it up to get a sense of its weight.
-You can also press it with your fingernail to determine its hardness or weigh it with a scale to determine its density.
-Hardness and density are related, so if the wood is heavy, it will usually be hard.
-Try to compare those things to other known wood types to see which wood is the most similar.
+You can press it with your fingernail to determine its hardness or weigh it with a scale to determine its density.
+Hardness and density are related, so it will usually be hard if the wood is heavy.
+Try to compare those elements to other types to see which wood is the most similar.

-There are times when even after you’ve done all the previous steps, you cannot determine the identity of the wood.
-If you have the ability, it’s good to do some other tests to identify the wood.
-One of the tests would be smelling the wood.
-There are a lot of species that have a unique odor when freshly machined.
+Sometimes, even after you’ve done all the previous steps, you cannot determine the identity of the wood.
+However, there are a few tests that will help.
+One of the tests is to smell the wood.
+There are several species that have a unique odor when freshly machined.
 Another test you could do is fluorescence.
-Many kinds of wood appear identical under standard lighting.
-But, when you expose them to specific wavelengths, the wood will absorb and emit the light in visibly different wavelengths.
-That way, you can determine the wood type by the absence or presence of their fluorescent qualities.
-You could also try out chemical testing, although many people don’t have the required tools.
+Many kinds of wood appear identical under standard lighting, but when you expose them to specific wavelengths, the wood will absorb and emit the light in visibly different wavelengths.
+That way, you can determine the wood type by the absence or presence of its fluorescent qualities.
+You could also try chemical testing, but most people don’t have the necessary tools.

 balsa wood